TrundleThaGreat/RadiantRP_Animations/README.md

 Animations for FiveM servers put together by TrundleTheGreat
 Check out the Radiant Gaming community!

+This resource does NOT require ESX/vRP, just start the resource and enjoy.

+6-18-2019 Changes:
 /e 'animation' to start or stop an animation
 /e help to see all the animations in chat
 /e stuckprop to delete your spawned props

+- Config based animations to hopefully make it easier to add into custom menus such as NativeUI
+- Completely remade from scratch and should be much more optimized
+- Unloads old models
+- Unloads old anim dic
+- Added some of the nightclub dlc animations, feel free to add the rest yourself

+New Animations
+ -- shotbar:      /e shotbar : Take a shot at a bar
+ -- drunkbaridle  /e drunkbaridle: Lean up against a bar drunk -- djidle       /e djidle : Idle at a dj booth
+ -- djidle2      /e djidle2 : Idle at a dj booth 2
+ -- fdance1     /e fdance1: Female Dance 1
+ -- fdance2     /e fdance2: Female Dance 2
+ -- mdance1     /e mdance1: Male Dance 1
+ -- mdance2     /e mdance2: Male Dance 2

 -- Commands
  -- Salute: 		/e salute 		: Salute your commrads!